- 4.33% APY on USD balances

 Accommodation is likely to be your biggest expense when you’re visiting Europe.
 When it comes to food, if you’re eating in a restaurant, prices will be higher than grabbing a bite on the street (gyros in Greece), trapizzino in Rome, or a jambon et fromage baguette (ham and cheese sandwich — far better than it sounds) in France are all less than five euros.

-We’ve included a snapshot of some prices for budget, mid-range and top end hostels and hotels in different European countries below.
+We’ve included a snapshot of some prices for budget, mid-range and top-end hostels and hotels in different European countries below.
+All prices are in US dollars.

 |Greece (Athens)||Germany (Berlin)||France (Paris)||Italy (Rome)|